 A historical example: Robert the Bruce, King of Scotland, financed much of his campaign against England by taking English knights hostage and ransoming them back.
 He treated them so well that many would lose the will to fight against him when they were released.

-The sad case of Jaycee Lee Dugard, who ended up spending more of her life with her kidnappers, Phillip and Nancy Garrido, than with her parents.
-In 2009 she was rescued, along with her two daughters (ages 15 and 11) fathered by Phillip.
-It has been speculated that the reason she didn't escape years later when she was allowed more freedom around the Garrido's house was because of Stockholm Syndrome.
-(A letter that she wrote to her captors that was read during the sentencing phase of their trial, however - read by her mother, because she was unwilling to say it to them in person - seemed to completely rebuke this theory.
-In short, she told them in the letter that she hated their guts.
-Among the other things she said in the brief letter was wishing them "many sleepless nights" and saying "There is no God in the universe that would condone your actions.")
+Many commentators suggested that this the reason why Jaycee Lee Dugard did not try to escape, even after her kidnappers Phillip and Nancy Garrido allowed her more freedom in their house, until her rescue in 2009, along with her two daughters (ages 15 and 11) fathered by Phillip.
+A letter that she wrote to her captors that was read during the sentencing phase of their trial, however - read by her mother, because she was unwilling to appear in the court room in person - seemed to completely rebuke this theory.
+Jaycee clearly hated their guts, wishing them "many sleepless nights" and saying "There is no God in the universe that would condone your actions."

 Which is especially odd because unlike some other cases where this happens to this degree of severity, McElroy was only kidnapped for about a day, and during the trial had some difficult even recognizing who her kidnappers were.
 Her note also makes no sense, of her four kidnappers only 3 had been found and tried, and none of them were given the death penalty, and in fact one had been released by the time of her suicide.

 In BDSM culture there's a mental state called "subspace".
 Basically, subspace is a temporary state of Stockholm Syndrome where the submissive partner is extremely susceptible to any suggestion on the part of the dominant partner.